EDIorg/data-package-best-practices/README.md

   - key-value pair tables (long vs. wide)

+## What this repository does not contain
+This git repository/website is not intended to be your only resource for data management.
+This repository's focus is "data packages", and of course other aspects of data and information management overlap with that.
+Many other tools exist, and have their own repositories and help-pages.
+See EDI's [5 phases of data publication](https://github.com/EDIorg/five_phases_DM) for informatation an links to resources related to:
+- how to interact with the EDI repository and portal (PASTA)
+- how to interpret congruence checker (ECC)
+- other aspects of data mgt, e.g.,
+  - handling bibliographic resouces
+  - finding and using of all-in-one solutions such as DEIMS, GCE-toolbox
+  - back-end databases such as LTER-metabase

 ## Background:
 - The first "BPs" related to the collection in this repository were focused on the use of the EML metadata schema, and created by the LTER data managers [version 1 EML BP, 2005](link here, in archive dir).